A data-dependent weighted LASSO under Poisson noise: Case study: Poisson random convolution in genomics

 \subsection{Simulations}

 In this section we simulate the random convolution model described above and the performance of the (unweighted) LASSO and weighted LASSO estimators.
-More specifically, we simulate two-step estimators in which we first estimate the support using the (weighted) LASSO, and then compute a least-squares estimate on the estimated support.
-This approach, which has been analyzed in \cite{vGBZ11}, reduces the bias of LASSO estimators.
-Specifically, we define
+We compare the performance of these estimators to an oracle maximum likelihood estimator (MLE) estimated over the true support $S^*$ which is denoted by $\wh{x}^{\mbox{MLE}.}$ Note that this MLE is efficient and therefore should be the estimate with minimum variance among unbiased estimators and have the minimum risk in some sense.